skorupcia/DigitalOcean_Highly_Available/README.md

 Centos: centos-7-x64

 Compared to Geerlingguy files i have decided to create a script that writes ip's and assign them to groups.
-Unfortunately it leads to additional command to execute.
+Unfortunately it leads to additional commands to execute.
 (Since I wasn't able to get hosts to inventory groups like in)

 -- INSTRUCTIONS --